10 Fashionable Facts About The Gap

 On August 21, 1969, real estate developer and entrepreneur Donald Fisher and his wife Doris raised $63,000 and opened the first The Gap store, in San Francisco.
 The name was short for “generation gap,” which was a better name than what Don wanted to name it: Pants and Discs.
 What began as one store that sold jeans and records eventually ballooned into 3594 worldwide locations in 43 countries.
-To celebrate The Gap’s 50th anniversary, here are 10 fashionable facts about the iconic label.
+Here are 10 fashionable facts about the iconic label.

 1. DON FISHER STARTED THE Gap BECAUSE HE COULDN’T FIND A PAIR OF JEANS THAT FIT.